 UPDATED FEB 6, 2020

-Dishing the goods in Atherton Mill of the historic district of South End, owners Juliana Luna and Stephen Edwards set out to create a restaurant that delivered organic, plant-based dishes to Charlotteans that actually taste good.
+Dishing the goods in Atherton Mill of the historic district of South End, owners Juliana Luna and Stephen Edwards set out to create a restaurant that delivered organic, plant-based dishes that actually taste good.
 And after much early success, they have expanded their menu to also include a brunch (start planning Sunday Funday)!
-If chia breakfast bowls or fresh muesli sounds appetizing, you won't want to miss out.
+If acai breakfast bowls or fresh muesli sounds appetizing, you won't want to miss out.
 Just looking for a light brunch?
 No problem — Living Kitchen offers arguably the most extensive selection of smoothies and cold-pressed juices in Charlotte, so you can enjoy some guilt-free sips.

-It might be hard to remember whether you’re at a restaurant or an art gallery once your order is set in front of you at littleSpoon Eatery.
+It might be hard to remember whether you’re in a restaurant or an art gallery once your order is set in front of you at littleSpoon Eatery.
 The dishes are something to behold at this ever-evolving restaurant.
 Fresh food.
 Boozy brunch.
 Seasonal switch-ups.
 That’s how owner Alesha Sin Vanata and her team at littleSpoon roll.
 Snag a seat at the patio, order a hot cup of java, and study the menu as a catchy playlist sets the soundtrack to your brunch.
 The menu is constantly evolving, but look for bites like the Egg White Raft, with whipped goat cheese, egg whites, and salsa verde or the PCGY, with Greek yogurt, house-made granola, pineapple, mint, and honey.

 The best Charlotte sweat spots 💪, healthy eats 🥗, and fitness events 🎟 delivered straight to your inbox.